M0hi/M0hi/README.md

 - 👋 Hi, I’m @M0hi
 - 👀 I’m interested in gamedev
-- 🌱 I’m currently learning how to code mechanics
+- 🌱 I’m currently learning how to code some mechanics and other stuff
 - 💞️ I’m looking to collaborate on creating games with another people

 <!---